 Coronavirus Isolation and Depression When Working from Home

-The Coronavirus Isolation Is DIfficult (Even Though Working From Home Is Normal for Me)
+Coronavirus Isolation Is DIfficult (Even Though Working from Home Is Normal for Me)

-Well, I was wrong and how!
-It has only been twelve days since I last left home and I have been yearning to go out since day four.
-I guess it boils down to basic human psychology - sometimes, we want something just because it is forbidden to us.
+Well, I was wrong.
+It has only been 12 days since I last left home and I have been yearning to go out since day four.
+I guess it boils down to basic human psychology -- sometimes, we want something just because it is forbidden to us.
 That's the only explanation I have for my newfound urge to go out every single day.

 Coronavirus Isolation Is Making Me Feel Like a Bird in a Cage

 Honestly, I am feeling trapped, like a prisoner who has been placed under house arrest.
 I even feel suffocated from time to time, irrespective of whether the windows are open or shut.
-And simply standing in my balcony barely makes a difference.
+And standing on my balcony barely makes a difference.

 I am easily irritable and bored.
 I've got cabin fever all right, and it's worsened my depression.
 My productivity has gone to the dogs (I am submitting this article a day late and I have missed other clients' deadlines as well) and it's really difficult to get out of bed.